d8dle/iPhoneMessages/README.md

 Usage
 -----
 1. Use iTunes to make a unencrypted backup of your iPhone.
-2. Download the binary and extract it to any folder.
+2. <a href="https://github.com/d8dle/iPhoneMessages/releases/download/v1.0.0/iPhoneMessages.v1.0.0.zip">Download</a> the binary and extract it to any folder.
 3. Run the application.

 ![screeshot](https://github.com/d8dle/iPhoneMessages/raw/main/screeshot1.jpg)